 Lifetime Gold Status can be obtained by having Gold Status (or higher) for at least seven years and staying at least 400 nights.
 This level of status is a little better than Silver Status as it provides more perks.
 The main ones include a 25% points bonus, a welcome gift, late checkout, and room upgrades (if available).

 Lifetime Platinum Status can be obtained by having Platinum Status (or higher) for at least 10 years and staying at least 600 nights.
-This level is difficult to get even if you have been staying at Marriott hotels for a long time.
-However, Lifetime Platinum Status is the one level that’s worth striving for because you will receive the most benefits.
-With Platinum Status, you will receive all the perks of Gold Status plus a 50% points bonus and better room upgrades (if available).
+This level is difficult to get even for members who have been staying at Marriott hotels for a long time.
+However, Lifetime Platinum Status is the one level that’s worth striving for because it has the most benefits.
+Platinum Status offers all the perks of Gold Status plus a 50% points bonus and better room upgrades (if available).

 There is also Lifetime Titanium Status, which is currently unobtainable.
 This special tier was created for SPG and Marriott members who had at least 750 combined nights and 10 combined years of membership between both programs.
 Those who have this status will receive all of the Marriott Titanium Status perks.

 There are three ways to earn Lifetime Diamond Status.
-You must stay 1,000 nights, maintain Diamond Status for 10 years (they don’t have to be consecutive), and earn at least 2 Million points over the course of membership.
-One easy way to get Hilton Diamond Status now is to get the Amex Hilton Aspire Card.
-This is assuming that complementary Diamond Status remains a benefit for that long.
+Members can organically acquire Lifetime Diamond Status by staying 1,000 nights, maintaining Diamond Status for 10 years (they don’t have to be consecutive), and earning at least 2 Million points over the course of membership.
+Alternatively, cardholders can acquire and keep the Amex Hilton Aspire Card for 10 years.
+This is assuming that complementary Diamond Status remains a card benefit for that long.

 Hilton Diamond Status provides a plethora of perks for their top tier guests.
 Complementary room upgrades (up to a suite), free breakfast, and Executive Lounge access are some of the best ones.
 Other Diamond Status perks include 48-hour reservation guarantee, bonus points, milestone bonuses, premium wi-fi, and the ability to gift elite status to someone else.

-Lifetime Hilton Diamond Status is worth going for because there are so many ways to qualify.
-Plus, its one of the most valuable top-tier statuses in the industry because Hilton has a huge global footprint.
+Lifetime Hilton Diamond Status is worth striving for because there are so many ways to qualify.
+Plus, Hilton Diamond is one of the most valuable top-tier statuses because Hilton has a huge global footprint.
 They are the second-largest hotel chain in the world (after Marriott).
 And Diamond Status can be used in some way at any Hilton hotel.

 World of Hyatt

-World of Hyatt’s lifetime status is closer to Hilton Diamond than Marriott’s setup.
-They also offer just one level of lifetime status in Hyatt Lifetime Globalist.
-There is only one way to earn Lifetime Globalist Status.
-All you have to do is earn 1,000,000 Hyatt points over the course of being a Hyatt member.
+World of Hyatt also offers just one level of lifetime status in Hyatt Lifetime Globalist.
+This is more akin to Hilton than Marriott.
+However, there is only one way to earn Lifetime Globalist Status.
+Members have to is earn 1,000,000 Hyatt points over the course of membership.